 The pandemic has also seen major movie releases get pushed back or go straight to streaming.
 Disney’s Mulan and Warner Brothers’ Wonder Woman 1984 are only two of the blockbuster flicks released in theatres and on video on demand.

-Movies will continue to be made, but, in the future, the option to watch newly-released titles at home instead of going to the cinema may never go away.
+Movies will continue to be made, but in the future, the option to watch newly-released titles at home instead of going to the cinema may never go away.
 In the future, your own movie theatre would be needed.
 A good and massive television screen will not be enough to recreate the movie-going experience.
-You also would need quality speakers, comfortable chairs, and curtains that block out the light in your living room.
+You also need quality speakers, comfortable chairs, and curtains that block the light in your living room.

 Things will eventually go back to normal.
 In Australia, the situation is already better than last year.
 However, there will be habits and routines that will change because of the pandemic.